jbms/sphinx-immaterial/docs/admonitions.rst

    :end-before: # END CUSTOM ADMONITIONS
    :name: custom-admonition-example-config

-Note that the name of the created directive (:rst:dir:`example-admonition`) is directly related to the value of the :py:obj:`~sphinx_immaterial.custom_admonitions.CustomAdmonitionConfig.name` option.
+Note that the name of the created directive (:rst:dir:`legacy`) is directly related to the value of the :py:obj:`~sphinx_immaterial.custom_admonitions.CustomAdmonitionConfig.name` option.

 The above configuration will create a directive that could be documented like so:

-.. rst:directive:: example-admonition
+.. rst:directive:: legacy

    A custom admonition created from the
    `example's configuration <custom-admonition-example-config>`.